nwjlyons/credo_deprecate/README.md

 # CredoDeprecate

-Prevents new usage of deprecated functions and macros while allowing existing usage.
+Credo check to prevent new usage of deprecated functions and macros while allowing existing usage via an `allow_list` which you can't do with the built in [`@deprecated`](https://hexdocs.pm/elixir/Module.html#module-deprecated-since-v1-6-0) attribute.

-Sometimes you have functions or macros in your codebase that you want to deprecate, but you can't use Elixir's built-in `@deprecated` attribute because there are existing uses scattered throughout the codebase.
-This check allows you to prevent new usage while maintaining an allow list for existing usage.

-The check detects all forms of function and macro calls: direct calls, aliased calls, and imported calls.
+The check detects all forms of function and macro calls: direct calls, aliased calls, imported calls, required calls.

 ## Usage